Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Empirical application: identifying tax shocks

-We base our structural analysis on the model (\ref{eq:SVAR-B0}).
-Hence, we have to sample from the posterior of the structural $\mathbf{B}_0$ matrix which is not identified without further restrictions if the shocks are not heteroskedastic.
-Even if the shocks are identified, the row ordering and row signs may change in different drawings from the posterior without taking special precautions to prevent that from happening.
-We therefore follow LE and reorder the rows and adjust their signs such that each draw has the minimum distance to the benchmark $\mathbf{B}_0$ matrix computed from the estimates of the structural parameters from BP to begin with and call this the BP--ordering.
-More detail on this procedure is provided in \ref{app:normalisation}.
-Hence, the shocks can be labelled along the lines of BP as an unanticipated tax shock ($w_t^{ttr}$), a government spending shock ($w_t^{gs}$), and an additional shock ($w_t^{gdp}$) capturing unexpected changes in $gdp_t$ not caused by tax or spending shocks.
-We will label our shocks accordingly although it is, of course, not clear from the outset that the shocks can actually be identified by heteroskedasticity and, thus, we may not get identified shocks with our methodology.
-If we get identified shocks, they may differ from those in BP or MR in which case our labels may not be meaningful.
-We will later return to this issue.
+We base our structural analysis on model (\ref{eq:SVAR-B0}).
+Hence, we have to sample from the posterior of the structural $\mathbf{B}_0$ matrix, which is not identified without further restrictions if the shocks are homoskedastic.
+Even if the shocks are identified, the row ordering and row signs may change in different drawings from the posterior if one does not take special precautions to prevent that from happening.
+We, therefore, follow LE and reorder the rows and adjust their signs such that each draw has the minimum distance to the benchmark $\mathbf{B}_0$ matrix as in BP.
+More details on this procedure are provided in Supplementary Materials.\footnote{We also experiment with alternative benchmark estimates for $\mathbf{B}_0$.
+The results are virtually unchanged and are reported in Supplementary Materials.} Hence, the shocks can be labeled along the lines of BP as an unanticipated tax shock ($w_t^{ttr}$), a government spending shock ($w_t^{gs}$), and an additional shock ($w_t^{gdp}$) capturing unexpected changes in $gdp_t$ not caused by tax or spending shocks.
+We will label our shocks accordingly although it is, of course, not clear from the outset if the shocks can be identified through heteroskedasticity with our methodology.
+If they can, they may still differ from those in BP and MR, in which case our labels may not be meaningful.
+We will return to this issue later.